pixochi/create-react-chrome-extension-ts/README.md

 ### Manifest files

-The boilerplate contains 2 manifest files - an extension manifest for Google Chrome and a web app manifest if you want to make a PWA build.
+The boilerplate contains 2 manifest files: an extension manifest for Google Chrome and a web app manifest if you want to make a PWA build.

 `extension manifest` - [extension-manifest.json](https://github.com/pixochi/create-react-chrome-extension-ts/blob/main/public/extension-manifest.json)